LocationMind/GeoDataCompare/Readme.md

 ```

 It uses the file containing the bounding box: [bboxs.json](./Data/bboxs.json).
-Refer to the [user documentation](./Documentation/user-doc.md#adding-areas) for more information about how to add new areas.
+Refer to the [user documentation](./Documentation/user-doc.md#adding-areas) for more information on how to add new areas.
-You will also find information about how to configurate the [data_integration.py](src/Assessment/data_integration.py/) file for forcing the data download or preventing the bounding box table to be recreated again.
+You will also find information on how to configure the [data_integration.py](src/Assessment/data_integration.py/) file to force the data download or prevent the bounding box table from being recreated.

 ## Quality assessment

-This script needs to be run after the data integration process, but before running the DashBoard.
+This script needs to be run after the data integration process, but before running the dashboard.
-It is contained in the [quality_assessment.py](./src/Assessment/quality_assessment.py)
+It is contained in the [quality_assessment.py](./src/Assessment/quality_assessment.py).
 To run this script:

 ```cmd
 python Python\Assessment\quality_assessment.py
 ```

-This script will create layers in the database for the visible ones and also a sumup result located in a folder `.temp` in the `Data` folder of the repository.
+This script will create layers in the database for the visible ones and also a summary result.
+The summary result is located in the [`Results`](./Results/) folder of the repository.

-Once again, you can refer to the [user documentation](./Documentation/user-doc.md#quality-assessment-criteria) for more information about this script and how to configurate it.
+Once again, you can refer to the [user documentation](./Documentation/user-doc.md#quality-assessment-criteria) for more information about this script and how to configure it.

-## Runnig the application
+## Running the application

 Run this command to launch the application: